Catalogue of Services

 The wide-ranging services portfolio focuses on supporting early decision-making and de-risking of projects.
 Examples include validation and development of in vitro and in vivo biomarkers for patient stratification, molecular imaging tracers for drug development programmes, GMP manufacturing of cellular therapy products, patient-derived xenograft models, and many more highly specialised capabilities.

-ECRIN is a pan-European distributed infrastructure that links scientific partners and networks across Europe to facilitate multinational clinical research.
-ECRIN provides sponsors and investigators with support for the development and implementation of multinational trials.
+ECRIN is a pan-European distributed infrastructure that links scientific partners across Europe to facilitate multinational clinical research.
+ECRIN provides sponsors and investigators with support for the development and implementation of multinational clinical trials.

 Why work with us